Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 **Test Approved User Login:**
 - [X] Enter valid credentials (test_user1)
-- [TODO] Check "Remember Me" checkbox → session should last 1 year MIGHT COMMENT THIS OUT IT FEELS WEIRD
+- [DONE] Check "Remember Me" checkbox → session should last 1 year MIGHT COMMENT THIS OUT IT FEELS WEIRD
-- [TODO] Don't check "Remember Me" → session should last 7 days GOOD DEFAULT AND THEY DONT HAVE TO DO ANYTHING
+- [DONE] Don't check "Remember Me" → session should last 7 days GOOD DEFAULT AND THEY DONT HAVE TO DO ANYTHING
 - [X] Successfully login → redirect to home page YES OR ADMIN PAGE
 - [X] See username in top right corner
 - [X] See "Logout" option